Header image courtesy of Wheat and Wood (via Facebook)

 Morokok, a Thai-inspired board game café in Mong Kok, is truly a hidden gem.
-Not only do they have delectable food, but their massive outdoor terrace is one of the coolest places to try out a myriad of board games.
+Not only does it have delectable food, but its massive outdoor terrace is one of the coolest places to try out a myriad of board games.
 You can see plenty of old Hong Kong-style buildings surrounding you from the terrace, and if you’re lucky, you can also catch the sunset.
-Settle down onto their Morrocan-style mats and cushions with a coffee and have a go at the Game of Thrones-themed Monopoly—it’s a race to see who will reach King’s Landing first and who will go bankrupt in their attempt!

 Morokok, Shop 801, 8/F, Gala Place, 56 Dundas Street, Mong Kok | (+852) 2363 1882

 Wheat & Wood is one of the sleekest board game cafés in Hong Kong.
 Every shelf in the café is filled with all sorts of games, and there are also tables set up exclusively for bigger games like Jenga and chess.
-For standard hours, the cover charge ($90 for two hours of play) includes $40 in credit for food and beverages, with each additional hour costing an extra $20.
-If you want to be budget-conscious, visit on Wednesdays and Thursdays, where they promote unlimited play ($80)—and that includes $40 credit for food and drinks, too!
 You’ll find most board game favourites here, like Life, Catan, and Risk, as well as some niche titles from smaller producers.

 Claiming to the best board game café in Kowloon—we’ll see about that—Painkiller Boardgame Café prides itself on its extensive range of board games.
 You can virtually pick any game from their cupboards to guarantee a good time among your pals.
-The cover charge is one drink per person (starting from $60) so you can order a cup of their own Italian ground coffee and chill for up to three hours.
-On weekends and holidays, it’s just an extra $8 for every half an hour afterwards!
-If you fall in love with any of their in-house board games, rest assured that you can browse their retail section to purchase your very own copy to take home.
+If you fall in love with any of the in-house board games, rest assured that you can browse the café’s retail section to purchase your very own copy to take home.

 Double Café, 4/F, Ko’s House, 577 Nathan Road, Mong Kok | (+852) 9768 2318

-Jolly Thinkers has grown from a small café to a multi-service business, offering in-store retail options, online retail, and wholesale board games as well.
-With two stores filled from top to bottom with board games, all of their staff can not only offer recommendations of what to play on the day but they can practically teach you any game as well.
-Their cover charge ($69) includes two hours of play and one basic drink.
-Every additional 30-minute session of play afterwards is just an extra $7.
+Jolly Thinkers has grown from a small café to a multi-service business, offering in-store retail options, online retail, rental services, and wholesale board games as well.
+With two stores filled from top to bottom with board games, its staff are able to not only offer recommendations of what to play, but they can practically teach you any game as well.
 We could go into detail on what kinds of board games Jolly Thinkers offers, but trust us when we say that they have everything and their selection is so comprehensive, it’s dizzying.